Joe Brooks (fly fisherman)

 Joseph White Brooks (1901 – September 20, 1972) was an American fly fisherman and popular writer about the sport of fly fishing during the mid-20th century.
 He was born in Baltimore, Maryland in 1901 and died in Rochester, Minnesota in 1972.
 He wrote for the leading fishing and outdoor magazines of the day and was the outdoor editor for The Baltimore Sun.
 He also wrote ten books about fly fishing, several of which are still considered leading authorities on the subject.
-He is listed by a leading online fly fishing publication, Fly Fishing Frenzy, as one of the 10 most influential fishermen ever.
+He is listed by a leading online flyfishing publication, Fly Fishing Frenzy, as one of the 10 most influential fishermen ever.
 And the IGFA and others said he did more to popularize and expand fly fishing than any other individual.

 Brooks was born into a family that owned a successful insurance business.
 Joe worked in the business during his early life but soon realized he did not enjoy the business world and decided to become a professional fly fisherman and writer, the two passions he enjoyed most.
 He first began to write for small local Maryland sporting and community publications.
 But as his popularity gained he started writing for national publications like Field and Stream, The Fisherman, True Fishing Annual, Fishing Waters of the World, Ashaway Sportsman, and Saltwater Sportsman.
 It was not long after this that he was hired by The Baltimore Sun as their outdoor editor.
 In 1953 he began writing for Outdoor Life, one of the most prestigious sporting magazines then and continuing today, and in 1968 he became the publication's fishing editor.